-- All incidents of suspected alleged bullying will be dealt with by the member of staff it is reported to, usually the class teacher. - All staff members are responsible for the health and well-being of the children and have a duty to respond seriously to any claim of bullying. - All reported incidents of bullying must be referred to all members of the Senior Leadership team by logging the incident on CPOMS. - Actions taken are recorded on CPOMS and shared with relevant members of staff and parents/carers. - All instances of bullying are monitored for patterns of behaviour and to ensure that actions taken have been effective in stopping any bullying. - SLT review all recorded incidents at regular meetings. - Teaching Assistants report to a class teacher or senior manager if they have any concerns about potential bullying. - Lunchtime supervisors report to the class teachers and/or Deputy Heads where there are any concerns about children's behaviour. - Through child protection training, ALL staff are aware of their duty to report any incident of concern.
+- All incidents of suspected alleged bullying will initially be dealt with by the member of staff it is reported to, usually the class teacher. - All staff members are responsible for the health and well-being of the children and have a duty to respond seriously to any claim of bullying. - All reported incidents of bullying must be referred to all members of the Senior Leadership team (SLT who also Designated Safeguarding Leads -DSLs) by reporting an incident to them verbally, immediately and then by logging the incident on CPOMS (Safeguarding, electronic recording system). - Actions taken are recorded on CPOMS and shared with relevant members of staff and parents/carers. - All instances of bullying are monitored for patterns of behaviour and to ensure that actions taken have been effective in stopping any bullying. - SLT/DSLs review all recorded incidents at regular meetings. - Teaching Assistants report to a class teacher or senior manager if they have any concerns about potential bullying. - Lunchtime supervisors report to the class teachers and/or SLT/DSPs where there are any concerns about children's behaviour. - Through child protection training, ALL staff are aware of their duty to report any incident of concern.